- The reason why we wrote a script to compile MacPorts

 PREREQUISITES

-Xcode is Apple's integrated development environment for software engineers to develop software for MacOS, iOS, iPadOS, WatchOS and tvOS.
-MacPorts makes use of many tools that are bundled with Xcode, which is why MacPorts requires Xcode and Xcode Command Line Tools to be installed on your system.
+Xcode is Apple's integrated development environment for building software on macOS, iOS, iPadOS, watchOS, and tvOS.
+MacPorts depends on several tools that come bundled with Xcode, which is why it requires both Xcode and the Xcode Command Line Tools to be installed on your system.

 Follow this step-by-step guide if you want to compile MacPorts manually.
-If you prefer an automated fast and easy way to set it up, use our scripted solution instead: Compile MacPorts (interactive script)
+If you prefer a faster and easier way to set it up, you can skip ahead and use our scripted solution instead: Compile MacPorts (interactive script)

-Then open our Terminal.app (found with Spotlight: press and [SPACE], then type Terminal, or find it in your Applications -> Utilities Folder) and execute the following command to install Xcode Command Line Tools:
+Then open Terminal.app (found with Spotlight: press ⌘ and [SPACE], then type Terminal, or find it in your Applications → Utilities folder) and execute the following command to install the Xcode Command Line Tools:

 sudo xcode-select --install